centralstatz/readmit/DEVNOTES.md

 Contains daily notes with details about how things were developed.
 Primarily following https://r-pkgs.org/.

+# 11/9/2025

+* Created functions to extract Table 1 HSR components: `hsr_extract_payment_summary` and individual functions.
+All of these are defined in the same `.R` file and are grouped in the same `Rd` file.
+Probably need to do some clean.
+Stil debating if default behavior should be a pivoted data frame or not.

 # 11/7/2025

 * Initialized functions to explore/import data directory from the [Provider Data Catalog](https://data.cms.gov/provider-data/).
 These were adapted from a previous package I already started (https://github.com/zajichek/carecompare/blob/main/R/FUNCTIONS.R). `pdc_topics`, `pdc_datasets`, `pdc_read`.
 Also initialized unit test files for them.